omeka/Documentation/source/Reference/hooks/upgrade.rst

 When Omeka detects that a user has installed a new version of the plugin, it automatically deactivates the plugin and presents an "Upgrade" button.
 This hook runs when a superuser clicks the "Upgrade" button.
 It is primarily used to migrate database tables and other data stored by older versions of the plugin.

+To abort the upgrade and report an error to the user, throw an :php:exc:`Omeka_Plugin_Installer_Exception`.

 *********
 Arguments
 *********